The Four Major Speed Laws in California

-California’s Basic Speed Law states that drivers must not exceed a safe speed based off road and weather conditions.
-This means that driving the speed limit may be considered too fast in relation to your environment.
-Important factors to pay attention to during your drive include:
+What is California’s Basic Speed Law?
+It states that drivers must not exceed a safe speed based off road and weather conditions.
+This means that under the California basic speed law driving the speed limit may be considered a violation of basic speed law.
+However, this is just one of the four major speed laws in California.

-· Number of Vehicles on the Road.
+Number of Vehicles on the Road.
 Are there a lot of drivers around you?
 Is the 65 mph speed limit too fast in comparison to the traffic?

-· Construction Zones.
+Construction Zones.
 Is there construction occurring on the freeway or a business district?
 Are there speed limit signs or detours to your destination?

 If you are a commercial driver operating a towing vehicle, bus, or large truck, the Basic Speed Law applies to you as well.
 There are, however, a few extra conditions to ensure you are driving safely.
 With a larger vehicle, you should be driving in the right-most or second rightmost lane, depending on the number of lanes on the road or highway you are on.

 The Prima Facie Speed Law mandates maximum speed limits in areas where speed limit signages may not be posted but should be known and followed.
 If you do not abide by this speed law, you are at risk for a citation.
 For instance, if you are on a street in a neighborhood with no posted speed limits and you are driving 30 mph, you are breaking Prima Facie.

 In school zones, residential areas, and business districts, the Prima Facie speed limit is 25 mph.
-If there are marked signs that say otherwise, follow those.
+So, if there are marked signs that say otherwise, follow those.
 For instance, some school zones may regulate their speed to 15 mph.
 The basis of the Prima Facie Speed Law is to ensure everyone is driving at a safe speed based on the environment they are around even if there are no marked signs.

 The Prima Facie speed for alleys and railroad crossings is 15 mph.
 This is of utmost importance if you are unable to see oncoming traffic or trains in both directions for 400 ft each side to prevent any harm and keep you safe.

 A common myth with this law is that officers use speed traps to patrol driver’s speeds.
-A speed trap is a practice where you calculate the time in between each checkpoint and determine the speed the driver was going between the two.
+However, a speed trap is a practice where you calculate the time in between each checkpoint and determine the speed the driver was going between the two.
 With this process, if you were speeding in between the two, you would get a ticket.
 Speed traps are not legal in the state of California.
 This does not give individuals a right to speed, however; radar devices are still legal and if caught speeding, you receive a citation.

 Contrary to what some may believe, it is possible to get a citation for driving too slowly.
 California’s Minimum Speed Law prohibits that drivers be too slow, as this interrupts traffic flow and poses a threat to other drivers.
 Though it is not common, there are some minimum speed limits posted throughout the state.